10 Everyday Habits That Are Drying Out Your Skin

 Being face-focused and forgetting the body

-VGstockstudio/shutterstock"The skin is the largest organ of the body, and the face only makes up 4.5 percent (the entire head is nine percent)," says Margarita Lolis, MD, a dermatologist in Hackensack, New Jersey.
-"Dry skin on the body can make you more prone to eczema and itchiness."
+“The skin is the largest organ of the body, and the face only makes up 4.5 percent (the entire head is 9 percent),” says Margarita Lolis, MD, a dermatologist in Hackensack, New Jersey.
+“Dry skin on the body can make you more prone to eczema and itchiness.”
 She recommends looking for products that contain humectants and ceramides, which offer the most moisturizing effect.
-And don't forget some less-obvious areas like your feet, elbows, knees and scalp.
-"Dandruff, or seborrheic dermatitis, can result from dry scalp," she says.
-"Let your conditioner lather for at least five to eight minutes so it can serve as a moisturizer for your scalp."
-Suddenly have flakes?
-Here are sneaky dandruff culprits.
+And don’t forget some less-obvious areas like your feet, elbows, knees, and scalp.
+“Dandruff, or seborrheic dermatitis, can result from dry scalp,” she says.
+“Let your conditioner lather for at least five to eight minutes so it can serve as a moisturizer for your scalp.”
+Try these 10 ways dermatologists wake up looking younger.

 Not using a humidifier, especially in winter